launchscout/momentum-2025/index.md

 ---

-# Webcomponents in the browser with jco
+# WASM Components in the browser with jco
 - javascript toolchain for WebAssembly Component runtime
 - handles both hosting and guesting
 - `jco componentize` creates guest components from javascript